kipe/resin-influx/blog_post.md

 ## Why InfluxDB? ##

 The issue with running databases on embedded hardware is most commonly the performance, especially when handling large amounts of data.
-In the past I've used anything from [PostgreSQL](http://www.postgresql.org) to [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files to save measurement data.
+In the past, I've used anything from [PostgreSQL](http://www.postgresql.org) to [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files to save measurement data.
 This is however quite problematic when logging for long periods of time